Table Of Contents

 Flagger

-Flagger facilitates automatic promotions of canary deployments using Istio, Contour, Gloo, Nginx, App Mesh, Linkerd, and Skipper routing to perform traffic shifting, along with Prometheus to analyze canaries.
+Flagger facilitates automatic promotions of canary deployments, using Istio, Contour, Gloo, Nginx, App Mesh, Linkerd, and Skipper routing to perform traffic shifting and Prometheus to analyze canaries.

 During a canary deployment, you roll out the release to a small group of users, test it, and then push it out to the entire group if it works as expected.
 Flagger uses the service mesh running in your cluster to manage traffic between deployments.

-It measures metrics like average request duration, HTTP requests success rate, and pod health before shifting traffic to the canary.
+It measures metrics like average request duration, HTTP request success rate, and pod health before shifting traffic to the canary.
 It works for strategies like canary, A/B testing, and blue/green deployments.

-Devtron and ArgoCD are two more of the best Kubernetes CI/CD tools to consider.
+Devtron and ArgoCD are also two more of the best Kubernetes CI/CD tools to consider.

 17. Calico – Kubernetes Networking and Security Tool